There are three organizations in Aruba that deal with everything that involves restoration, protection, maintenance and

-The main objective of the Monuments Foundation (SMFA) is to preserve Aruban Monuments.
+The main objective of Monuments Fund Aruba (SMFA) is to preserve Aruban Monuments.

 Monuments Fund Aruba achieves its goal by:

 - Purchasing, acquiring, restoring, renting and maintaining protected monuments.

-- Focusing on awareness about monuments, as an essential part of our cultural heritage, through photo contests, media, exhibitions, education, etc.
+- Focusing on awareness about monuments, as an essential part of our cultural heritage, through activities, media, exhibitions, education, etc.

 - Giving advice to monuments owners.